 Most of the time though this is not the case as many customer service programs fall into the under 100 seat range.
 I personally would not want my 20-100 seat program at a site with 1000 seats.
 In my observations, your program will fall through the cracks and you will become frustrated.
 You probably want to look at a company that has 500 seats or less to give your program the time it deserves.

 2. Track Record of Management– What has the management team done?
 Are they experts in your business type.
 There are many different niche call centers out there that “specialize” in everything from financial service to IT to retail.
 Make sure you have a comfort level with the management of the call center that they understand your business type.

-4. Associate Match- The Call Center you choose need to be an extension of your brand.
-You must make sure that the call center you choose matches the demographic and personality their associates with your brand.
+4. Associate Match- The Call Center you choose needs to be an extension of your brand.
+You must make sure that the call center you choose matches the demographic and personality associated with your brand.
 Remember they will become the voice of your company.
 Make sure you agree with what that is!

 The call center of today is a high tech business.
 Make sure the call center you choose is up to date with current technologies.
 There is no excuse not to be.

 6. Price/Location– This is a big decision and one that you must not take lightly.
 There are some programs that do well offshore.
 There are many though that need a US based center.
 There are pluses and minuses here that would take a whole new post.
 All I will say here is that you must understand your customers and the type of program you need to have done.